Saboor-Hamedi/my-nvim-config/notes.md

 # Best Vim practice
-'VIM' is one the fastest terminal based IDE, there could be different ideas for defining vim, but I would call it "terminal based IDE" vim enabled you to code faster and and have more control over your IDE  There are alot of IDE that you work with, such as Sublime, Vscode,and Notepad++

-Vim is hard and easy, one cannot learn vim over night, it needs alot of practice, memorization of the keys
-`Note:` I am also learning vim,this note by no means would be perfect,but I am sure if you follow this note, you will learn alot
+'VIM' is one the fastest terminal based IDE, there could be different ideas for defining vim, but `Note:` I am also learning vim,this note by no means would be perfect,but I am sure if you follow this note, you will learn alot

 ## Best Pratice